 Help protect your child from surfing adult content on the web when they use Microsoft Edge and Internet Explorer browsers.
 (On console, we call this Web filtering.)
 We block many sites automatically, but you can also block or allow specific sites, or choose to only allow your child to visit sites you’ve told us are OK.

 Require kids to ask a parent before buying stuff in Microsoft Store

 Turn on Ask a parent and require adult approval for the things your child wants to buy in Microsoft Store, except what they buy with gift cards or money in their Microsoft account.
 Of course, they’ll still need permission if what they’re trying to get exceeds the age limit for content that you have set—even when Ask a parent is off.
 Easily respond to your kids’ requests to buy things through email or on account.microsoft.com/family.

 To keep track of what your child buys, go to account.microsoft.com/family and sign in with your Microsoft account.
 Find your child’s name, then select More options > Spending to view purchase history and payment options, or put money in their Microsoft account.

 Responding to kids’ requests

 Sometimes it’s fun – or necessary – to break the rules.
-Your child may need more time for homework, or you may want to reward them by letting them get the latest game everyone’s talking about.
+Your child may need something for homework, or you may want to reward them by letting them get the latest game everyone’s talking about.
 You can respond to many of their requests through email, or if you share a device – say, a family Xbox One or Windows 10 PC – you can approve their requests on the spot.
 Of course, you can always respond to all requests anytime on account.microsoft.com/family.